cmdruid/pubsub/README.md

 ## Features

-- 🔗 **Persistent Connection**: Stay connected to relays in the background and across device restarts.
+- 🔗 **Persistent Connection**: Stay connected to relays in the background, while surviving Android's agressive power management.
-- 🎯 **Event Subscription**: Subscribe to relay events based on standard NIP-1 filters.
+- 🎯 **Event Subscription**: Subscribe to relay events based on standard NIP-1 filters, plus hashtags and content filters.
-- 📱 **Notification Links**: Receive event notifications that link to your custom call-back URI.
+- 📱 **Notification Links**: Receive notifications from your event subscriptions, with NIP-19 `nevent` links to your own custom URI.
-- 🌐 **App Registration**: Register subscriptions through `pubsub://` link.
+- 🌐 **App Registration**: Register subscriptions through `pubsub://` link for tight integration with other apps on your device.
-- 🔋 **Battery Optimized**: Follows Android best practices for background services.
+- 🔋 **Battery Optimized**: Follows all of Android's best practices for background services and power management.

 ## Screenshots